newsuk/times-components/.github/CONTRIBUTING.md

-We're using [lerna](https://github.com/lerna/lerna) for the monorepo with each component in it's own package that should stand alone with it's own tests and react story etc. A component is simply the exported JSX with no compilation
+We're using [lerna](https://github.com/lerna/lerna) for the monorepo with each component in it's own package that should stand alone with it's own tests and react story etc. A component is published in two ways.
+A compiled `dist` version for Native, so the platform doesn't need to worry about various Babel configs, and a `rnw.js` bundle for web.
+The `package.json` `main` points at the `dist` entrypoint and relative paths are used to access the `rnw` bundle.

 For ease of use there is a CLI for creating a component.
-This is the quickest way to create a package with the required scaffolding which is; a component, `package.json`, stubbed test and story.
-Note that the stubbed test will fail until a snapshot is created with `jest --updateSnapshot` or a test run is made without the `--CI` flag.
+This is the quickest way to create a package with the required scaffolding which is; a component,`package.json`, stubbed test and showcase/story.
+Note that the stubbed test will fail until a snapshot is created with`jest --updateSnapshot`or a test run is made without the`--CI` flag.

-To use this, in the root of the project run:
-`times-components create component ComponentName "Component Description"`
+To use this, in the root of the project run: `./times-components create component ComponentName "Component Description"`

 When developing a component it's easiest to use the [storybooks](https://github.com/storybooks/storybook) with hot reloading.
 Make